Christie S. Warren

 Comparative Constitutional Systems; Comparative Law--Constitutional Law; Comparative Law--Islamic Law; Comparative Law--Latin American Law; Comparative Law--Middle Eastern Law; Comparative and Foreign Law; Human Rights Law; International Law; Post-Conflict Justice; Transitional Justice

-Comparative Law; Comparative Constitutional Law; International Human Rights Law; Post-Conflict Justice and the Rule of Law; Islamic Law
+Comparative Law; Comparative Constitutional Law; Public International Law; International Human Rights Law; Post-Conflict Justice and the Rule of Law; Islamic Law

 Representative Professional Activities and Achievements

 Warren has designed and implemented constitutional, judicial and legal development programs in more than 40 countries throughout Africa, Central and East Asia, Latin America and the Caribbean, Central and Eastern Europe, the Middle East, Russia and the Newly Independent States, the Balkans and East Timor.
 She was named the 1998-1999 Supreme Court Fellow at the Supreme Court of the United States and served as the 2010-2011 Senior Expert in Constitutional Issues for the United Nations Department of Political Affairs Mediation Support Unit Standby Team.
-In April 2012 she was appointed by the Chief Justice of the United States to serve a three year term as Supreme Court Fellows Commissioner.
+She serves under appointment by the Chief Justice of the United States as Supreme Court Fellows Commissioner and is Senior Technical Advisor to the International Institute for Democracy and Electoral Assistance's Constitution Building Programme at the Hague.

-Warren has advised on constitutional issues and processes in Haiti, Iraq, Kosovo, Kyrgyzstan, Moldova, Somalia and Sudan.
-She served as an advisor to the Darfur Peace Talks.
+Warren has advised on constitutional issues and processes in Haiti, Iraq, Kosovo, Kyrgyzstan, Moldova, Somalia and Sudan and served as an Advisor to the Darfur Peace Talks.
+She is the recipient of the Administration of Justice Award, awarded by the Supreme Court Fellows Alumni Association, "In Recognition of Significant Contributions to the International Administration of Justice and the Rule of Law."

-- Editor and Contributor, International Legal Aid & Defender System Development Manual (Christie S. Warren et al. eds., Nat'l Legal Aid & Defender Ass'n 2010) (Project Director and Editor-in-Chief).
+- Editor and Contributor, International Legal Aid & Defender System Development Manual (Christie S. Warren et al. eds., Nat'l Legal Aid & Defender Ass'n 2010).
 Online.

 - Lifting the Veil: Women and Islamic Law, 15 Cardozo J.L. & Gender 33 (2008).